 Both protocols achieve this by only charging a small fraction of a coin, for example, 0.0001 XRP or 0.0001 XLM.

 It is important to remember that both projects might want to keep the value of their coin low, otherwise, it might be too expensive to use as a global payment system.

-An additional similarity in Stellar vs Ripple is that the coin supply is controlled by the developers.
-Unlike Bitcoin, where new coins are gradually released by the network until the maximum supply has been reached, Stellar and Ripple can increase the circulation whenever they choose to.
+An additional similarity in Stellar VS Ripple is that the coin supply is controlled by the developers.
+Unlike Bitcoin, where new coins are gradually released by the network until the maximum supply has been reached, Stellar and Ripple can increase their circulation whenever they choose to.

 Note: There is a difference between the coin supply and coins in circulation.
 For example, the total supply of Ripple is 100 billion, meaning that this is the maximum amount that will ever exist.
 However, the amount in circulation is only about 40 billion, with the Ripple team holding the other 60 billion.

 This is why some people don’t like either project, as they think it is too centralized (controlled by one single entity).

 - Near instant and free transactions

 - Developers control the circulating supply

 So, now that you know some of the main similarities, the next part of my Ripple VS Stellar guide is going talk about how the two projects differ!